-Dr. Hang Li studies contentious politics and the experiences of youth in contemporary society.
-His research examines movement tactics in post-1997 Hong Kong, supported by the Research Grants Council’s Faculty Development Scheme.
-He has also led research on youth drug risk perception, funded by the HKSAR Public Policy Research Funding Scheme.
-His work appears in Chinese Sociological Review, Journal of Substance Use, and other peer-reviewed journals and edited volumes.
-As a lecturer in the Department of Sociology at The Chinese University of Hong Kong, he brings over a decade of teaching experience in sociological theory, environmental sociology, and contentious politics.
+Dr. Hang Li studies contentious politics and young people’s experiences in contemporary society.
+His research has been supported by competitive grants from the Research Grants Council.
+He has also led research on youth drug risk perception, supported by the Public Policy Research Funding Scheme.
+His work has appeared in Chinese Sociological Review, Journal of Substance Use, and other peer-reviewed journals and edited volumes.
+In teaching and pedagogical work, Dr. Li advocates the Students-as-Partners approach and is currently examining its role in AI-mediated higher education, supported by the Teaching Development and Language Enhancement Grant.

 - Contentious Politics